randyting/Twitter/README.md

 ### Notes
 - Please use "git clone --recursive" to checkout repository.
 SwiftyJSON was added as a submodule to this git repository.
-- A couple mysterious bugs crept up on me during submission of this assignment.
-Please note that my app was working flawlessly before I encountered this.
-I believe the issues is with how my project files were built.
-If I had more time, I would hunt these bugs down.
-I would first try to rebuild my project by bringing all my source files into a clean project.
-Please let me know if I should debug these issues and re-submit the assignment.
-I could also potentially submit a previous (hopefully stable) commit of my assignment with all the required user stories completed.
-1. App mysteriouly pops all view controllers off navigation stack when different elements are clicked and outputs on console "Snapshotting a view that has not been rendered results in an empty snapshot.
-Ensure your view has been rendered at least once before snapshotting or snapshot after screen updates."
-2. App does not start up in simulator when debugger is not connected.
-It works on hardware, but the above bug exists on hardware.
+- App does not start up in simulator when debugger is not connected.
+It works on hardware.
+Not sure if this is an Xcode issure or a MYcode issue.

 ### Walkthrough